-An extension will not only add value to a property but also add extra space without the need to move – perfect if you have already made your house into a home.
+Modern kitchen extensions will not only add value to a property but also add extra space without the need to move – perfect if you have already made your house into a home.

 The key to keeping thing looking contemporary?
-Slick glazing, sleek cabinetry, modern materials and the latest innovations in appliances and lighting.
+Slick glazing, sleek cabinetry, modern materials and then the latest innovations in appliances and lighting.

-Finding the ideal layout is vital when planning your new space.
+Modern kitchen extensions: fourthly, finding the ideal layout is vital when planning your new space.
 This multi-functional island unit stretches centrally down the length of the room, allowing easy access to the steel-framed doors.
 British Standard by Plain English kitchens start from £8000.

-A designer can solve both practical and style issues.
+Modern kitchen extensions: a designer can solve both practical and style issues.
 This airy design from Caple enables light to flow through the space.
 The Metz kitchen range in Graphite is priced from around £8,200 for a scheme, or £228 for a 60cm high-line base unit.

-A bank of flat-fronted units plus a kitchen island accentuate the clean lines of this partially glazed extension.
+Modern kitchen extensions: a bank of flat-fronted units plus a kitchen island accentuate the clean lines of this partially glazed extension.
 The pronounced grains in the timber doors and marble splashback add warmth and tactile feel.
 Designed by Life Kitchens, where prices start from £25,000.

 Recessed downlights, a flush-fitting extractor and a neat roof window all break up the expanse of this low ceiling.
 High-level open shelving also helps to create the illusion of height.
 Scavolini kitchens start from £10000.

-A wraparound single-storey extension transformed the ground floor of this family home in London.
+Lastly, a wraparound single-storey extension transformed the ground floor of this family home in London.
 The new open-plan kitchen-diner has clean lines, a linear layout, and monochrome fittings plus easy access to the rear garden.
 Projects by Simply Extend are priced from £62,400.